bytetorrent-plus/bytetorrent-plus/README.md

 ### Background
 P2P download based on BitTorrent Protocol was once one of the most important applications on the Internet.
 But in the past practice, there are two problems that are difficult to solve：

-1. Copyright Infringement: the creator of the content cannot get paid
+1. Copyright Infringement: the Publisher of the content cannot get paid
 2. Leecher: most nodes only want to download and do not want to upload

 The ByteTorrent Protocol records all behaviors on the ByteTrade Content Blockchain and quantifies the upload and download of each Peer via the Proof of Transfer mechanism.
 The downloader pays the token, and the Publisher and Seeder of the content receives the token, which is an important upgrade to the BitTorrent Protocol.